 Italy declares state of emergency after deadly landslide

-A first tranche of two million euros (S$2.9 million) relief funds was released at the end of an emergency cabinet meeting, said Minister for Civil Protection Nello Musumeci.
+A first tranche of €2 million (S$2.9 million) relief funds was released at the end of the emergency Cabinet meeting, said Minister for Civil Protection Nello Musumeci.

-More than 200 rescuers are still searching for a dozen missing people, while hundreds of volunteers, and others, up to their knees in mud, are busy cleaning the streets of the town.
+More than 200 rescuers are still searching for a dozen missing people, while hundreds of volunteers and others, up to their knees in mud, are busy cleaning the streets of the town.

 Rescuers had recovered the body of a 31-year-old woman, according to Italian news agency AGI.